+- Identity and Access Management

+- evolved to cover CIAM (Customer Identity and Access Management).

 - Include:

 - Authentication of users and system

 - Authorization of those users and systems

 - User provisioning

 - Audit of identity systems

 - User repository management

 - Password policies, and other concerns

-- In this session we will focus on authentication/authorization.
+- In this session we will focus on authentication/authorization. lacksquare

 - So do we talk only about users?